Law-Abiding-Troller/LiteralSeaglideUpgrades/README.md

 v0.1.4 will include some bug fixes and maybe some other stuff.
 It should come out this week.

+## Some other notes:
-NOTE: I will **not** be updating any source code unless asked to do so on discord or by an Issue report.
+I will **not** be updating any source code unless asked to do so on discord or by an Issue report.

 Discord User: Law Abiding Troller.
 I am in the Subnautica Moding discord server as LawAbidingTrollerSucksAtMods.
 DM or Ping me there